 By Shammara Lawrence

 Vitamin C, also shown on ingredient lists as (but not limited to) ascorbic acid, THD ascorbate, and magnesium ascorbyl phosphate, is a vital nutrient for overall skin health.
 (At the core of each version’s molecular structure is ascorbic acid.)
 Occurring naturally in some fruits and vegetables, vitamin C is lauded in the skincare world for its antioxidant properties, which means it protects cells from free radical damage caused by air pollutants, industrial chemicals, and other environmental elements.
-But it can’t do its job as well if you have a layer of dead skin cells sitting on top of your skin.
+Looking for an overnight mask full of vitamin C?
+Try the Superberry Hydrate + Glow Dream Mask.
+This award-winner will do even better if you remove a layer of dead skin cells sitting on top of your skin.

 Just as vitamin C is essential, so is regular skin exfoliation.
 Exfoliating the dead skin cells allows for better penetration of active ingredients like vitamin C to get to the cells that can use it.
 There are two types of exfoliation: physical and chemical.
 Physical exfoliants manually remove dead skin cells.
 Chemical exfoliants, on the other hand, use the power of acids such as alpha hydroxy acids (AHAs) like glycolic acid and lactic acid, and beta hydroxy acids (BHAs) such as salicylic acid, break up the “glue” that holds on to that pesky dead skin.